The emerald ash borer: it’s a small pest with a big appetite.

 If you live in or near an area threatened by EAB, it’s important to know the ins and outs of the insect.
 Below, read up on what EAB eats, what damage it causes and how it’s treated.

-In rare cases, EAB has been found on other trees, such as fringe trees and lilacs, but EAB mostly feeds on ash trees.
+In rare cases, EAB has been found on other trees, such as fringe trees, but EAB mostly feeds on ash trees.
 In its early stages, EAB tunnels into trees and feeds on the area just underneath tree bark.
 As adults, the pests eat ash tree leaves.

 EAB gravitates towards really any ash tree—healthy or unhealthy, young or old!
 All ash trees are potential targets, even if EAB may prefer to lay eggs or feed on stressed trees.
 Read about how different ash trees are affected by EAB here.